wesharper/wesharper/README.md

 #### Technologies and Tools I've Been Using Recently
 - SvelteKit
+- Ruby on Rails
-- NixOS
+- Meilisearch
 - SST
-- Supabase
 - Python
 - R
 - Polars
-- AWS
+- NixOS